m-trigo/dtc/README.md

 ####Offense and Defense Scores

-When engaged in combat, every action a character can take is represented as a pair of these values.
+Every combat Action a Character can perform is represented as a pair of these values.
 The pair is collectively referred as “Score values”, where both values are whole numbers that range from 0 to 5.

 ####To Hit Score